seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 If Caesar carelessly but nod on him.
 He had a fever when he was in Spain,
 And when the fit was on him, I did mark
-How he did shake: ‘tis true, this god did shake;
+How he did shake: 'tis true, this god did shake;
 His coward lips did from their colour fly,
 And that same eye whose bend doth awe the world
 Did lose his lustre: I did hear him groan:
 Ay, and that tongue of his that bade the Romans
 Mark him and write his speeches in their books,
-Alas, it cried ’Give me some drink, Titinius,’
+Alas, it cried 'Give me some drink, Titinius,'
 As a sick girl.
 Ye gods, it doth amaze me
 A man of such a feeble temper should
 So get the start of the majestic world